eitansuez/envoyfilter-ambient/docs/migrate.md

 for i in {1..5}; do kubectl exec -n httpbin deploy/curl -- curl -s --head httpbin:8000/json; done
 ```

-You will see four HTTP 200 responses, while the fifth request returned:
+You will see four HTTP 200 responses, while the fifth request returns:

 ```console
 command terminated with exit code 56